Generic selectors

 Modern Day Influence

 Taranis was well-liked in contemporary media, and was portrayed as Thor’s main Celtic foe and ally in Marvel Comics.
-In the “Asterix and the Soothsayer” storyline from the French comic book Astreix, Taranis is mentioned.
+In the “Asterix and the Soothsayer” storyline from the French comic book Astreix, Taranis is mentioned as well.

 Related Images